Atmosphere of Earth

 - The atmosphere also plays a critical role in regulating the Earth’s temperature and protecting it from harmful solar radiation.

-- The greenhouse gasses in the atmosphere, such as carbon dioxide and water vapor, trap heat and keep the planet warm enough for life to exist.
+- The greenhouse gases in the atmosphere, such as carbon dioxide and water vapor, trap heat and keep the planet warm enough for life to exist.
 Without the atmosphere, the temperature on Earth would fluctuate wildly between day and night, making life impossible.

 - The atmosphere also protects the Earth from harmful ultraviolet radiation from the sun.
 The ozone layer in the stratosphere absorbs much of the ultraviolet radiation, preventing it from reaching the Earth’s surface and causing damage to living organisms.